Tella

 Tella or talla (Amharic ጠላ; farsoo, siwa) is a traditional beer from Ethiopia.
-It is brewed from various grains, typically teff and sorghum.
-Depending on region, barley, wheat, or maize may be used; spices can also be added.
+It is brewed from various grains, which can change depending on location.
+These typically include barley or teff.
+Depending on region, wheat, sorghum, or corn may be used; spices can also be added.
 Dried and ground shiny-leaf buckthorn leaves are used for fermentation.
-Due to the addition of bread and use of a fermentation vessel which has been smoked over dried olive wood or Abyssinian rose wood, tella may have a smoky flavour.
-The alcohol content of unfiltered Tella is usually around 2–4 Volume percent, filtered tella contains about 5–6 vol%.
+The drink is made in a clay pot.
+The pot is washed with a plant called grawa.
+After rinsing it is smoked with weyra or Abyssinian rose.
+The alcohol content of tella is usually around 2–4 volume percent.

 Tella is often home-brewed.
-It may be offered in tella houses (tellabet), usually in regular homes, where people meet and talk to each other.
+It may be offered in tella houses (tellabet) or served in the home.
+In urban areas, the drink is used on special occasions like holidays or weddings.

 Tella was commonly used for kiddush by the Beta Israel (Ethiopian Jews).
 Tella was used because wine was often unavailable.
 Due to the availability of wine in Israel, Ethiopian-Israelis generally use wine for kiddush instead of tella.